Garden Calender for the Brisbane region

 Vegetables

-If the rains return, you might like to try sowing a cover crop of "green manure".
+If there has been enough rain, you might like to try sowing a cover crop of "green manure".
 The easiest source is bird seed from the supermarket, but you might use leftover or saved seeds, or specialty cover crops from a seed supplier.
 They should germinate readily and grow like mad with all moisture about, and will help capture some of the valuable soil nutrients that might otherwise be leached away.
+Leguminous cover crops can also increase your soil fertility by fixing nitrogen from the air, (provided they nodulate successfuly).

-If you want to have a go at veggies, try tomatoes, capsicums and eggplants; lettuce; sweetcorn; radish; beetroot and silverbeet; beans and snake beans; cucurbits (cucumber, melons, pumpkins zucchini and relatives); okra and rosella; sweet potato.
+If you want to have a go at veggies (and there's enough water available), try tomatoes, capsicums and eggplants; lettuce; sweetcorn; radish; beetroot and silverbeet; beans and snake beans; cucurbits (cucumber, melons, pumpkins zucchini and relatives); okra and rosella; sweet potato.

 Try to avoid walking on beds at all times, but especially when the soil is sodden.
-Raised veggie beds come into their own in these wet conditions - you can avoid walking on the soil and drainage is improved.
+Raised veggie beds come into their own in wet conditions - you can avoid walking on the soil and drainage is improved.
 And no muddy feet!
-Instead of plastic junk, how about investing in a prefabricated raised garden bed for the family this Christmas?
+Instead of of cheap junk that will be soon broken or forgotten, how about investing in a prefabricated raised garden bed for the family this Christmas?

 Garden shows, open gardens

-See what's included in the Events Diary for December., although you won't find a lot of public events over the Christams and New year period.
-Submissions for 2012 are welcome now, so if you're organising a garden show, workshop, gardening opening or similar event in Qld next year and you have dates settled, please get in touch if you would like to have your event publicised for free on that page.
+Although you won't find a lot of public events over the Christmas and New year period, see what's included in the Events Diary for December.
+Submissions for 2016 are welcome now, so if you're organising a garden show, workshop, gardening opening or similar event in Qld next year and you have dates settled, please get in touch if you would like to have your event publicised for free on that page.